SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/opc-ua.md

 ### Gateway device details

-After registration is completed, the gateway device will be created by the opcua-device-gateway.
+After the registration is completed, the gateway device will be created by the opcua-device-gateway.

 In this section, only OPC UA specific information related to the tabs in the device details page will be explained.
 For more info on all tabs, see [Device Management > Device Details](/users-guide/device-management/#device-details) in the User guide.